David France

 David Harry France, (born 30 June 1948) is an author, football historian and philanthropist.
-Throughout the past two decades, he has been the driving force behind numerous initiatives related to Everton Football Club including Gwladys Street's Hall of Fame, the Everton Former Players' Foundation, the EFC Heritage Society, the Founding Fathers of Merseyside Football and the David France Collection (now known as the Everton Collection).
+Throughout the past three decades, he has been the driving force behind numerous initiatives related to Everton Football Club including Gwladys Street's Hall of Fame, the Everton Former Players' Foundation, the EFC Heritage Society, the Everton War Memorials, the Founding Fathers of Merseyside Football and the David France Collection (now known as the Everton Collection).
 In January 2011, Liverpool's Freedom of the City panel rewarded David France with the prestigious title of Citizen of Honour.

 France was appointed Officer of the Order of the British Empire (OBE) in the 2012 New Year Honours for services to football in the United Kingdom and Europe.

 Background

 France was born in Widnes, Lancashire (now Cheshire).
 Educated in the United Kingdom, the United States and Germany (BSc, MSc, MBA, PhD), he moved to North America in 1978 and worked in the nuclear and space industries before joining the executive of an oil & gas corporation.
 He retired from corporate life in 1990 to concentrate on consulting and charity work.
 Although based in Texas, he travelled in excess of 2 million miles supporting the club and his Everton initiatives.
 Known as ‘Dr Everton’, he was appointed Life President of the Everton Shareholders’ Association.
 In a 2009 website poll involving eight candidates, he came a close second to manager David Moyes as the person who Everton fans trust the most.
 The results were David Moyes 35%, David France 34%, Bill Kenwright 19%.